 Sometimes certain utility charges are included in the cost of rent.
 However, any utilities included in the rent should be indicated directly in the lease.
 If utilities are not included, tenants must set up utility services directly with each utility company.
 When searching for possible rentals, remember to factor utility costs into your budget.

-Please see the section on "Utilities and Services" for further information.
+Please see the section on "Utilities: Let's Get Started" for further information.